YottaDB/YDBDoc/ProgGuide/commands.rst

 * The optional second expression specifies the name of a Global Directory containing ^HELP.
 * If ZHELP does not specify the second expression, the Global Directory defaults to $ydb_dist/gtmhelp.gld.
 * An indirection operator and an expression atom evaluating to a list of one or more ZHELP arguments form a legal argument for a ZHELP
+* Inside the help system, ESCAPE or ENTER take you back out one level.

 ++++++++++++++++++
 Examples of ZHELP